Pennsylvania Route 61: Reading

 Pennsylvania Route 61 Truck (PA 61 Truck) was a truck route of PA 61 bypassing a weight-restricted bridge over Laurel Run in Muhlenberg Township, on which trucks over 34 tons and combination loads over 40 tons were prohibited.
 The route followed PA 12, PA 183, and US 222.
 PA 61 Truck was signed in 2013.
 In recent years, PennDOT has determined that the bridge carrying PA 61 is in "fair condition", and the bridge is currently open with no restriction.
-PA 61 Truck signs were also removed from major highways that it follows in 2017, so the route is effectively removed from PennDOT.
+PA 61 Truck signs were also removed from major highways that it follows in 2017, this deleting the route.

 Sunbury

-Pennsylvania Route 61 Truck (PA 61 Truck) is a truck route of PA 61 in Sunbury that helps larger vehicles avoid a narrow town square area and a tight intersection with PA 147.
+Pennsylvania Route 61 Truck (PA 61 Truck) is a truck route of PA 61 in Sunbury that helps larger vehicles avoid a narrow town square area and a tight intersection with PA 405.
 The northbound truck route splits from PA 61 in the downtown area by heading north on two-lane undivided North 5th Street for two blocks.
 Northbound PA 61 Truck turns west-northwest onto one-way Arch Street, passing a mix of homes and businesses and crossing Norfolk Southern's Buffalo Line at-grade.
-The northbound truck route ends at PA 147 on the east bank of the Susquehanna River, which heads south to provide access to PA 61.
-The southbound truck route begins at PA 61/PA 147 on the east bank of the Susquehanna River, heading east-southeast on one-way Chestnut Street.
+The northbound truck route ends at PA 405 on the east bank of the Susquehanna River, which heads south to provide access to PA 61.
+The southbound truck route begins at PA 61 on the east bank of the Susquehanna River, heading east-southeast on one-way Chestnut Street.
 Southbound PA 61 Truck runs past residences and businesses, crossing Norfolk Southern's Buffalo Line at-grade.
 The truck route continues southeast onto Wolverton Street, passing between homes to the north and industry to the south and curving east.
 The road runs to the north of the Shamokin Valley Railroad and bends northeast past more homes and commercial establishments.
 Southbound PA 61 Truck ends at an intersection with PA 61 in the eastern part of Sunbury.